Painting Pro Tips: How Much Sq Ft Will a Gallon of Paint Cover?

 • Read the Fine Print:

-• These guidelines are based on standard conditions—usually two coats on a smooth surface.
+• These recommendations are typically based on ideal conditions—often two coats applied to a smooth surface.

 Factors Influencing Paint Coverage